-After completion of the module, the student will demonstrate:

-- Specialist knowledge to enable engagement with, review and critique of current nutritional epidemiology research and practice; - A command of and ability to synthesise epidemiological research strategies by evaluating appropriate epidemiological research methods to address challenging and complex nutrition-related issues in the South African context: - A command of and ability to critically evaluate nutritional epidemiology data using appropriate statistical methodology to assess nutrition-related disease risk; - Effectively integrate academic research into a personal value system to be able to enter into scientific discourse, both in written and oral format, about topical and current nutrition-related epidemiological research: - An ability to make autonomous ethical decisions, operate independently and take full responsibility for her/his own work.
+- After completion of module the student will demonstrate: - Specialist knowledge to enable engagement with, review and critique of current nutritional epidemiology research and practice: - A command of and ability to synthesise epidemiological research strategies by evaluating appropriate epidemiological research methods to address challenging and complex nutrition-related issues in the South African context; - A command of and ability to critically evaluate nutritional epidemiology data using appropriate statistical methodology to assess nutrition-related disease risk: - Effectively integrate academic research into a personal value system to be able to enter into scientific discourse, both in written and oral format, about topical and current nutrition-related epidemiological research; - An ability to make autonomous ethical decisions, operate independently and take full responsibility for her/his own work.

 Assessment methods: Written assignments, class activities, group- and/or individual work and a formal examination.
 Assessment for a participation mark is done according to the prescriptions in the study guide.
+Formative assessment: 60% and Summative assessment: 40%.